Barcelona clinches Malcom signing

 Premier League giants Arsenal and Tottenham were reportedly interested in the 21 year-old but Roma emerged as the most likely contenders for his signature this week.

-Bordeaux announced on Tuesday (NZST) that a €40m deal had been agreed with Roma, but Malcom reportedly rejected the switch in favour of a move to Camp Nou.
+Bordeaux announced on Tuesday (AEST) that a €40m deal had been agreed with Roma, but Malcom reportedly rejected the switch in favour of a move to Camp Nou.